rajakolluru/cheniledocs.github.io/pages/chenile/004-chenile-service-design.md

 paramTypes is the Java representation of the parameters.
 The paramType for userType is "java.lang.String" whereas the paramType of the user param is import com.mycompany.myorg.user.User.
 Most of these are derivable by looking at the _UserCommandServiceImpl_ class above.
 The whole thing looks straightforward and it is indeed so for the majority of the cases.
 But there are some edge cases as well that we will look later.

 ## Service Interface, Package & Code Module
 Services implement a public interface.
 There are no specific requirements about the interface.
-Typically it resides in a package called com.<company-name}>.<org-name>.<service-name>.service.
-Service interface resides in a maven code module called <service-name>-api.
+Typically it resides in a package called com.${company-name}.${org-name}.${service-name}.service.
+Service interface resides in a maven code module called ${service-name}-api.
 This code module also contains the model objects that are exposed by the service to the outside world.
-The packages are com.<company-name}>.<org-name>.<service-name>.model for all the model objects.
+The packages are com.${company-name}.${org-name}.${service-name}.model for all the model objects.

 ## Service Impl & Its Instantiation
-The Service implementation resides in a code module called <service-name>-service.
-It resides in a package com.<company-name>.<org-name>.<service-name>.impl.
-The  <service-name>-service code module is also responsible to instantiate the service using Spring.
-All spring configurations reside in one standard package called com.<company-name>.<org-name>.<service-name>.configuration.
+The Service implementation resides in a code module called ${service-name}-service.
+It resides in a package com.${company-name}>.${org-name}.${service-name}.impl.
+The  ${service-name}-service code module is also responsible to instantiate the service using Spring.
+All spring configurations reside in one standard package called com.${company-name}.${org-name}.${service-name}.configuration.

 By enforcing these naming conventions, Chenile ensures that people can easily figure out where each service resides.
 We would caution against using any other Spring annotation (such as @Service or @Component) to instantiate the beans.
 All beans must be instantiated only using classes annotated with @Configuration.
 These services are instantiated using @Bean.

 If you use app-gen to generate this code, this is done by default in the generated code.
+The spring bean name for the instantiated service is stored in the service defintion so that Chenile knows to invoke the bean when the service is called.

 ## Service Registration
 All Chenile beans must be registered in the Chenile registry.
 Please see [service registry](/local-service-registry.html) for notes on how to register a service in the service registry.

 ## Health Checker
-A service health checker is a class that returns if the service is healthy or not.
+A service health checker is a class that does a health check and returns the health status of the service.
 It is defined as part of the Service definition in the service registry.
 A typical health checker is shown below:
 {% highlight java %}
 package com.mycompany.myorg.user.healthcheck;